-- Send us a pull request on GitHub.
+- Create a pull request on GitHub.
 If you’re new to GitHub, read about pull requests.
 Note that we restrict permissions to create branches on the main Bazel repository, so you will need to push your commit to your own fork of the repository.

-- Wait for a Bazel team member to assign you a reviewer.
-It should be done in 2 business days (excluding holidays in the USA and Germany).
-If you do not get a reviewer within that time frame, you can ask for one by sending a mail to email@example.com.
+- A Bazel maintainer should assign you a reviewer within two business days (excluding holidays in the USA and Germany).
+If you aren’t assigned a reviewer in that time, you can request one by emailing email@example.com.

-A Bazel maintainer at Google will apply the patch to our internal version control system.
+After your review is complete, a Bazel maintainer applies your patch to Google’s internal version control system.

 This triggers internal presubmit checks that may suggest more changes.
-If you haven’t expressed a preference, the submitter will automatically add “trivial” changes (like linting) that don’t affect design.
+If you haven’t expressed a preference, the maintainer submitting your change adds “trivial” changes (such as linting) that don’t affect design.
 If deeper changes are required or you’d prefer to apply changes directly, you and the reviewer should communicate preferences clearly in review comments.